Tunde Jegede

 Tunde Jegede (born 28 January 1972) is a composer and multi-instrumentalist in contemporary classical, African and pop music, who is of Nigerian descent and born in England and as a child travelled to Africa to learn the art of the kora.
+An alumnus of the Purcell School, he is known for his blending of African and Western classical traditions in his work.
 He is a producer-songwriter and has worked across several genres both as a performer (cello, kora, piano and percussion) and producer.
 He is a master kora player, and specializes in the West African classical music tradition, which dates from the period of Sundiata.
 His sister is Sona Jobarteh, who is the first female kora virtuoso to come from a griot family.
 His father is Nigerian artist Emmanuel Taiwo Jegede.

 Life and career

 Tunde Jegede was born in London, England, in 1972 to a Nigerian father and English mother (of Irish descent – the painter/filmmaker Galina Chester).
 His father Emmanuel Taiwo Jegede was artist-in-residence at North London's Keskidee Centre, Britain's first Black Arts Centre, where Tunde's appreciation of African diasporic culture was initiated and nurtured.
 From an early age, he was exposed to resident and visiting artists who worked in a multi-disciplinary mode, including Bob Marley, Walter Rodney, Edward Brathwaite, Angela Davis and Linton Kwesi Johnson.
 It was at Keskidee that Jegede's path as an artist began.

 Jegede's apprenticeship in African music began in 1978 and was further developed in 1982 when he first went to The Gambia to study the ancient griot tradition of West Africa, with Amadu Bansang Jobarteh, Master of the Kora (West African harp-lute).
 The Jobarteh family are one of five principal musician families within this hereditary oral tradition, which dates back to at least the 13th century.
 Jegede's appreciation of Western Classical music began with his grandfather's love of Bach and by observing his work as a church organist.

 Jegede also studied cello from the age of eight, and over the years was taught by people from the Classical world, including Alfia Bekova, Elma de Bruyne, Joan Dickson and Raphael Wallfisch at the Purcell School and later the Guildhall School of Music.

 In 1988, Jegede became fascinated with jazz and worked and toured with ex-members of the Jazz Warriors founded by Courtney Pine and Cleveland Watkiss.
 Jegede formed his own jazz ensemble, The Jazz Griots, with the purpose of exploring the connections between African and African diasporic forms of music.